-- 31.2 Except for transfers or assignments under section 31.1 and transfers that occur by operation of Law, including transfers of estates by testamentary disposition or in accordance with a Law enacted under section 35: - (a) there will be no transfer or assignment of an interest in First Nation Land without the written consent of Council; and - (b) the grant of an interest or license is deemed to include section 31.2(a) as a condition of any subsequent transfer or assignment. - 31.3 For greater certainty, section 31.2 does not apply to a Permanent Interest. - 32.
-Limits on Mortgages, Seizures and Tax
+31.2 Except for transfers or assignments under section 31.1 or section 26.7 and transfers that occur by operation of Law, including transfers of estates by testamentary disposition or in accordance with a Law enacted under section 35:

+- (a) there will be no transfer or assignment of an Interest or License in First Nation Land without the written consent of Council; and - (b) the grant of an Interest or License is deemed to include section 31.2(a) as a condition of any subsequent transfer or assignment. [amended, June 25, 2013] - 31.3 For greater certainty, section 31.2 does not apply to a Permanent Interest.